 Proactive engagement The ownership of over 40% of Australia's landmass by Indigenous Australians brings massive potential for sector contribution and economic growth.
 With the right recognition, support and understanding, there is opportunity for both Indigenous and non-Indigenous land and water managers to share the knowledge of their management practices at scale and enable a more holistic, collaborative approach to agriculture.
 Engagement includes increasing awareness of 65.000-year-old Indigenous land and water management practices, fostering co-operation and co-contribution in the preservation of Australia's natural assets whilst increasing commercial productivity.
-Key to engagement is the sharing of information to provide mutual opportunity and benefit on anything from carbon sequestration practices to reduce greenhouse gas emissions, incorporating more traditional fishing and aguaculture practices to enable more ecologically diverse ecosystems, to enhancing biodiversity through cultural burning.
-The case studies detailed in the following pages help demonstrate and highlight the current contributions and opportunities to leading and supporting a shared vision for Australian agriculture.
+Key to engagement is the sharing of information to provide mutual opportunity and benefit on anything from carbon sequestration practices to reducing greenhouse gas emissions, incorporating more traditional fishing and aquaculture practices to enable more ecologically diverse ecosystems, to enhancing biodiversity through cultural burning.
+The Wanna Mar case study further demonstrates and highlights the current contributions and opportunities to leading and supporting a shared vision for Australian agriculture.